UncannyValle/AtoleMedia/content/blog/testtttt.md

 Well, that was the first season.
 Season 2 gives us an epilogue that continues alongside the same path as the first season without doing it a disservice.
 My only gripe is that it makes the resolution, or lack thereof, of the first season feel empty.

 Anyways check out this show.
-I recommend it
+I recommend it.